Simon Ryfors

-Simon Ryfors (born August 16, 1997) is a Swedish professional ice hockey forward who is currently playing for the Syracuse Crunch of the American Hockey League (AHL) while under contract to the Tampa Bay Lightning of the National Hockey League (NHL).
+Simon Ryfors (born August 16, 1997) is a Swedish professional ice hockey forward who is currently playing for HC Davos of the National League (NL).

 Playing career

 Undrafted, Ryfors played in his native Sweden, within the youth program of Rögle BK.
 He made his professional debut with Rögle BK in Swedish Hockey League (SHL) during the 2015–16 season.

 In his sixth season with the club in 2020–21, Ryfors appeared in 51 games posting 25 goals and 45 points.
 He led Rögle BK in goals and ranked second for points.
 Helping the club in the post-season reach the Championship finals, he contributed with a goal and 10 points through 14 playoff games.

 On 12 May 2021, Ryfors agreed to sign a one year, two-way contract with the Tampa Bay Lightning of the NHL.

+After spending two seasons in the Lightning organization with the Syracuse Crunch, Ryfors returned to the SHL, signing with his former team, Rögle BK.

+After one year with Rögle BK, Ryfors signed a two-year contract with HC Davos.
+In July 2025, he signed an early two-year extension with Davos, lasting until the end of the 2027-28 season.